phdesign/album-rsync/README.md

 # album-rsync [![Build Status](https://travis-ci.org/phdesign/album-rsync.svg?branch=master)](https://travis-ci.org/phdesign/album-rsync)

-A python script to manage synchronising a local directory of photos with a remote service based on an rsync interaction pattern.
+A python script to manage synchronising a local directory of photos with a remote storage provider based on an rsync interaction pattern.

 ## Requirements